 When you start talking about Mobile Home repair and maintenance, what better place to start than the top?

+This post was originally the first blog posted on the Basic Components blog when it first launched in 2003.
 Without any past posts, and with so many options, we weren’t sure where to start.
 As mobile home parts suppliers, our list of products and companies we represent from our main distribution center in Mansfield, Texas – and our satellite representative warehouses all over the country – is long and full of the most exceptional mobile home parts and supplies around.
 We could cover just about anything related to mobile home supply and service.
 So, we decided to just start at the top.
-Your roof.
+Your mobile home roof.

 What Do You Need To Start Your Repairs?

 First, you’ll need to gather your tools.
 You don’t want to spend valuable work time going back to get something you forgot.
 Your mobile home roof repair kit should include: broom, brush, screws, screwdriver, roof patch, roof coating, ladder, paint, paintbrushes and rollers, gloves, knee pads, and elbow pads

 Before You Begin Working On Your Mobile Homes Roof

 Now you’re almost ready to start working.
 But it would be good to take a few precautionary steps.

 - when doing work where you could be seriously injured, it’s always a good idea to have help.
 In most cases, you can keep each other safe.
 But in those rare instances where one of you gets hurt, the other can call for help.

 - do your best to minimize trips up and down the ladder.
 Carry what you need to carry, and have your friend hand you the rest.
 This will reduce the chances of you falling off the roof, or slipping off the ladder.

 - try to avoid working on the roof when the sun is out, or at least not while it’s high in the sky.